 IRFA also mandates the issuance of an Annual Report by the United States Commission on International Religious Freedom (USCIRF Report).
 The USCIRF is a government body that is independent of the executive branch.
 Citations to the USCIRF Report should be distinguishable from citations to the Department of State report:

-Annual Report of the United States Commission on International short: 2007 USCIRF Annual Report at page xxx
+full: United States Commission on International Religious Freedom, short: 2007 USCIRF Annual Report at page xxx